 - Introduce compressive residual stresses on the surface layer

 - Improve the surface finish of metallic engineering components

-Like Lambda Technologies’ patented Low Plasticity Burnishing (LPB®) and Controlled Plasticity Burnishing (CPB™) surface treatment processes, deep rolling is a burnishing process in which a roller or ball tool is rolled across the metal surface with sufficient force to impart beneficial compressive residual stress.
+Lambda Technologies’ patented Low Plasticity Burnishing (LPB®), Controlled Plasticity Burnishing (CPB™), and Deep rolling are burnishing processes that a roller or ball tool is rolled across the metal surface with sufficient force to impart beneficial compressive residual stress.
 It is typically restricted to lathe applications and simple geometries.

-Deep rolling differs from Lambda Technologies’ patented processes in that it creates a highly cold-worked surface layer.
-Deep rolling produces even more cold work than shot peening, revealed by X-ray line broadening and microhardness tests.
+This type of rolling burnishing differs from other Lambda Technologies’ patented processes in that it creates a highly cold-worked surface layer.
+It produces even more cold work than shot peening, revealed by X-ray line broadening and microhardness tests.
 The high cold work can be beneficial for some materials and applications where elevated temperatures and mechanical overload are not issues.

 There are some disadvantages to deep rolling, which is why Lambda Technologies Group works with customers interested in deep rolling to determine if it is the right choice, or if a surface treatment process such as LPB or CPB may produce a better result.

 How do LPB and CPB surface treatments differ from deep rolling?

 Applicable to difficult geometries: LPB & CPB are not limited to ball tools and lathes for application, allowing the application in hard-to-reach areas